+CHM 100 Cr.4

 Biochemistry I: Macromolecules

-A study of the structure and function of biological macromolecules with special emphasis on proteins.
+This course is the study of the structure and function of biological macromolecules with special emphasis on proteins.
 Topics include protein folding, protein-ligand interactions, protein function, and membrane structure and function.
 The laboratory focuses on contemporary biochemical techniques including quantitative biochemical assays, ligand binding, protein purification, and enzyme function.
 Lect 3, Lab 3.
-Prerequisite: "C" or better in CHM 300 or CHM 304; junior standing; BIO 315 or MIC 425 recommended.
+Prerequisite: "C" or better in CHM 300 or CHM 304 is required; a 300 or 400-level chemistry course with a lab (excluding CHM 461, CHM 489, and CHM 499) is recommended; junior standing.
+BIO 315 or MIC 425 also recommended.
 Students with credit in CHM 325 cannot earn credit in CHM 417.
 Offered Fall.